Package 'LRDE'

 Description

-Performs gene-wise Wald tests for differential expression using a hurdle negative binomial model with fixed zero probabilities and tag-wise dispersions.
+Performs gene-wise Wald tests for distributional differential expression using a hurdle negative binomial model.
+The test jointly evaluates differences in the zero probability and positive-count mean between groups while holding the tag-wise dispersion fixed.

 Usage